 What I make: sparkling water, homemade pop – using juice crystals (purchased in bulk) or flavoured sparkling water with fruit or ginger.
 Waste reduced: plastic bottles, cans.
 1

 Food Processor and/or Blender – Now there is a difference here, and it really depends on what you are making.
 I use my blender for smoothies, soups, milks, and sauces.

 The Food processor for nut butters, hummus, spreads, vegan ‘cheeses”, and more.

 What I make: Processor –hummus, vegan cheese, sauces, nut-butter.
 Blender – (besides smoothies) extra creamy hummus, almond milk, soy milk, BBQ sauce, ketchup.
 Waste Reduced: plastic bags, containers, plastic lids and wrapping, non-refillable sauce containers and packs.
 2

 Yoghurt Maker – This is a new addition to my household.
 Even though, according to the internet, to make yoghurt you do not need a fancy machine, I decided to buy a used one.
 Now it gets put to work every few days!

 What I make: coconut yoghurt and regular yoghurt.
 Waste reduced: Plastic containers and plastic wrapping.
 3

-Juicer – Before moving to Calgary, my landlords wife (friend and neighbour) gave me this older, but in mint condition JuiceMan!
-I use it all the time.
+Juicer – I use it all the time.
 My hubby loves his juices but I despise the plastic bottles or the tetra-packs with plastic pour spouts… so this is the solution.

-What I make: Juice, vege pulp for stews and soups.
+What I make: Juice, vege pulp for stews and soups, fruit pulp for fruit leather.
 Waste reduced: bottles, lids, tetra packs, plastic containers.
 2